lni/dht/README.md

 ## The Experiment

-This library is a little bit special in the sense that other than the selected LLM (OpenAI [GPT-4o](https://en.wikipedia.org/wiki/GPT-4o)) no other reference (paper, search engine, online discussion forum or blog articles etc.) is ever consulted during the development.
-This experiment helped to understand how much a SOTA LLM can assist during development.
+This library is a little bit special in the sense that other than the selected LLM (OpenAI [GPT-4o](https://en.wikipedia.org/wiki/GPT-4o)) no other references (the original paper, search engine, online discussion forum or blog articles etc.) is ever consulted during the development in mid 2024.
+This experiment helped to understand how much a SOTA LLM can assist during software development by just answering questions.
 My overall experience strongly indicates that SOTA LLMs like OpenAI GPT-4o is already capable of correctly presenting and explaining the full details of a public and complex network protocol like Kadelmia for the purposes of implementing the concerned protocol.

+The development of this project didn't involve any vibe coding tools.

 ## License